mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - G: Sample data from the low energy by a parameterized function.
   - Convergence proof using hinge loss.

-1. Vaswani, Ashish, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser, and Illia Polosukhin.
+1. ani, Ashish, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser, and Illia Polosukhin.
 "Attention is all you need."
 In Advances in neural information processing systems, pp. 5998-6008.
 2017.

 1. Radford, Alec, Karthik Narasimhan, Tim Salimans, and Ilya Sutskever.
 "Improving language understanding by generative pre-training."
 (2018): 12.
   - GPT paper